piepero/pyosotis/README.md

 _⚠ This project is work in progress._
 _⚠ current status: fully usable, though somewhat lacking in features._

-Pyosotis is a simple framework for building "interactive asynchronous to do lists" (or checklists) which can lead the user through complex processes requiring multiple sequential or parallel steps.
+Pyosotis is a framework for building "interactive asynchronous to do lists" (or checklists) which guide the user through complex processes requiring multiple sequential or parallel steps.
 Those steps can be either performed automatically or by the user.

 Parallel display and execution of due tasks will minimize the required time to finish all tasks, while the interactive GUI will ensure that no manual steps are forgotten or executed prematurely.